4strium/Cristal-Home-Assistant/README.md

 7. Implement speech recognition in Python on a remote Ubuntu server ([Completed ✅](https://github.com/4strium/Cristal-Home-Assistant/tree/main/Wav-server))
 8. Make the link between the ESP32 and the remote server (To Do 🔜)
 9. Retrieve audio signal via MAX9814 microphone and save wav sound on microSD card (To Do 🔜)
-10. Add other features, suchga as other API's connections (To Do 🔜)
+10. Add other features, such as other API's connections (To Do 🔜)